Skip to content

 1. Paste your JSON

-Paste raw or minified JSON into the input area, or upload a .json file.
+Paste raw, minified, or unformatted JSON into the input area.
+You can also upload a .json file directly.

 2. Format or minify

-Click Format to beautify the JSON with proper indentation, or Minify to compress it.
+Click Format to beautify JSON with proper indentation, or Minify to compress it into a single line for production use.

-Inspect the formatted output with syntax highlighting and copy it to your clipboard.
+Browse the formatted output with syntax highlighting and a collapsible tree view.
+Copy the result to your clipboard with one click.

 Why Use Our JSON Formatter?